laixintao/iredis/iredis/data/commands/xinfo.md

 that the order is undefined.

-Finally it is possible to get help from the command, in case the user can't remember the exact syntax, by using the `HELP` subcommnad:
+Finally it is possible to get help from the command, in case the user can't remember the exact syntax, by using the `HELP` subcommand:

 ```
 > XINFO HELP